Estado de Implementación

 International duty to cooperate as important compliance task

 In view of the transfer pricing documentation and country-specific reporting obligations regulated on national level, it is hardly surprising that the process of determining individual reporting obligations binding on internationally operating groups will itself take a lot of effort and give rise to uncertainty in some cases.
-However, knowledge of the implementation status in the respective country is an important compliance task for the transfer pricing management within international corporate groups, in particular in order to avoid formal errors, and thus a first point of criticism regarding the usability of documentation.
+However, knowledge of the implementation status in the respective country is an important compliance task for the transfer pricing management within international corporate groups, in particular in order to avoid formal errors, and thus a first point of criticism regarding the usability of documentation, especially in the course of the increasing transparency of taxation.